What Kind of Job Fits Your IQ (By Jordan Peterson)

 For example, suppose you are in the medical field.
 In that case, you may experience a lot of stress due to limited time to do the job correctly, unpleasant interactions with difficult patients, or fear of litigation.

 You might be torn between following your dreams or selecting a more profitable job when choosing a career.
 It is one of the most critical decisions you have to make.
-Fortunately, I have learned from Jordan Peterson that a deep understanding of my personality and knowing my cognitive ability and what drives me to do things will help me make decisions right.
+Fortunately, I have learned from Jordan Peterson that a deep understanding of my personality and knowing my cognitive ability and what drives me to do things will help me make the right decisions.